 by Cesca Janece Waterfield

 UniverSoul will bring its spectacular sensation to Richmond May 25-28.
-But this unique African American owned and operated circus reaches through black culture and tradition to 1893, seek drug when the first black circus entertained American audiences.
-A few years ago, online the spectacle was just the latest dream of Cedric Walker.
+But this unique African American owned and operated circus reaches through black culture and tradition to 1893, when the first black circus entertained American audiences.
+A few years ago, the spectacle was just the latest dream of Cedric Walker.

 Tradition of Talent

 “The vision was to explore the various talents other than singing and dancing that black performers had to offer,” he said in an earlier interview.
 “We wanted to apply our gathered years of experience in the live appearance industry, to make a difference, to change the industry we lived in, creating growth and opportunity.”

 He envisioned hip-hop musicals and even a return to vaudeville and animal acts.
 So he paid a visit to – where else? – his local library.
 With the idea of creating a showcase for a myriad of African American acts underneath a big top, Cedric researched black entertainment beginning at the turn of the century.
 He was excited to learn of a black circus operating a few years shy of 1900.

 He might not have considered it then, but Cedric was already part of a tradition of great black performers.
 He’d been in entertainment since the early 70s, when he teamed up with a young musical group called the Commodores.
 He worked as their production and stage manager on world tours and then was a promoter for the Jackson Five.
 In the 1980s, he’d organized the world’s first Rap music tour featuring the likes of Run DMC, Salt n Pepa and The Fat Boys.
 In the early 1990s, he’d helped produce highly successful gospel plays.

 But now he was ready to join the circus.

 Meeting with History